daveho/carpi/README.md

 * Video playing is supported by running omxplayer as a subprocess, with video output going to the composite output (because composite video monitors for cars are super cheap).

-Things are pretty close to completely working: the main remaining task is the video setup in the car.